qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/supported_data.rst

 #.
 The file must have a delimited header row of field names.
    This must be the first line of the data (ideally the first row in the text file).
 #.
-If geometry should be enabled, the file row must contain field(s)
+If geometry should be enabled, the file must contain field(s)
    that define the geometry.
 These field(s) can have any name.
 #.
 The X and Y coordinates fields (if geometry is defined by
    coordinates) must be specified as numbers.